 Cost: Free, but please bring a canned vegetable donation (for the 4-H holiday dinner)

 You don’t have to be a 4-H club member to participate, so get your littles and kiddos together to build a gingerbread house or art (such as a cookie jar or ornament).
-You can skip the competition part and drop it off for display at the Ted Blum 4-H Center in Bridgewater or fill out a form to join the contest when you’re there.
-Judges will review the competition entries and pick their winners.
+Drop your creation off at the Ted Blum 4-H Center in Bridgewater, where judges will review the competition entries and pick their winners during the Holiday Craft Festival on December 10.

 Categories: None specified